Why Is Advertising Pesto Banned In London?

 Short answer

-Transport for London (TfL) has a ban on advertising any food or drink that is classified as being high in fat, salt, or sugar (HFSS).
-That means pesto joins soy sauce, cheese, and extra virgin olive oil as being unsuitable for promotion on the whole of London's transport network.
+Transport for London (TfL) bans advertising any food or drink classified as high in fat, salt, or sugar (HFSS).
+Pesto joins soy sauce, cheese, and extra virgin olive oil as unsuitable for promotion on the whole of London's transport network.

 Long answer

 Olive oil is the least processed oil you can buy and offers numerous health benefits thanks to its generous amounts of vitamins, antioxidants, and monounsaturated fat.
-As well as having anti-inflammatory and anti-cancer properties, it is also believed to help protect against strokes, heart disease, Alzheimer’s, and type-2 diabetes.
+It also has anti-inflammatory and anti-cancer properties and is believed to help protect against strokes, heart disease, Alzheimer's, and type-2 diabetes.
 Yet, on the orders of the capital's mayor, TfL cannot promote it.

 It's not just olive oil that gets the cold shoulder.
 Stock cubes, cheese, soy sauce, and pesto are all regarded as corruptible foods that should be avoided if you want to live a long, healthy, and preferably skinny life.

-In a recent blog post, we explained how the quantity of pesto that most people eat in one sitting provides fewer calories than two slices of bread and why nutritionists agree that pesto is a healthy sauce.
-But the government's overly simplistic messaging effectively means that pesto is treated as the pariah while plenty of far worse foods (e.g. cheap, ultra-processed white bread) can be promoted at will.
+In a recent blog post, we explained how the quantity of pesto most people eat in one sitting provides fewer calories than two slices of bread and why nutritionists agree that pesto is a healthy sauce.
+However, the government's overly simplistic messaging effectively means pesto is treated as the pariah.
+At the same time, plenty of far worse foods (e.g. cheap, ultra-processed white bread) can be promoted at will.

 The legislation is hopeless when it comes to sugar, too.
-We all know sugar doesn't provide any real nutrition, yet advertisements for "diet" drinks are fine to be advertised despite the World Health Organisation reporting that aspartame, the most commonly used artificial sweetener, is a possible carcinogen.
+We all know sugar doesn't provide any true nutrition.
+Yet, advertisements for "diet" drinks are acceptable to be advertised despite the World Health Organisation reporting that aspartame, the most commonly used artificial sweetener, is a possible carcinogen.
 (Ironically, diet drinks are also known to lead to weight gain because they make our bodies go into starvation mode when the promise of an energy hit never materialises.)

 TfL claims it has no choice other than to ban "junk food" advertisements on the orders of Sadiq Khan, who has the vocal support of the ever-virtuous Jamie Oliver.